ASSISTIVE TECHNOLOGY LAB

 Displays

-The DRC recommends that you select the largest computer monitors your space and budget will allow.
+Accessibility and Testing recommends that you select the largest computer monitors your space and budget will allow.
 Monitor stands should be height and tilt adjustable.

 Interface Devices